 - Cell phones and other personal electronic devices may not be used as alarm clocks during the course; they must be deposited with the management upon registration.
 They will be returned on the last day when the course is over.

-- Computers or other electronic equipment
+- Computers, fitbits, devices that can access the internet, or other electronic equipment

 - books, diaries, journals and other reading/writing materials